 First grade sets many of the daily patterns children will see throughout their time at St. Luke School.
 Light homework assignments are introduced and students focus on the importance of adhering to classroom rules.
 Independent and group work promote a stimulating and effective learning environment.

 Each day begins with Religion class, where students learn about God, Jesus and our Church.
-Students learn many prayers including The Lord’s Prayer and the Hail Mary and study Jesus’ miracles and other Bible stories.
-Every Monday we use the Promise Pflaum to learn about Sunday’s Gospel.
+Students learn many prayers including The Lord’s Prayer, Guardian Angel and the Hail Mary and study Jesus’ miracles and other Bible stories.
+Every Thursday and Friday we use the Promise Pflaum to learn about Sunday’s Gospel.
 During Advent, we study Jesus’ birth and the Holy Family.
 The Passion and Stations of the Cross prayer services during Lent lead us to Jesus’ resurrection on Easter Sunday.

 In first grade we use the Journeys reading series.
 The program uses balanced literacy to encourage students to be successful in reading.
 Sight words, spelling words, word families, and vocabulary are the focus of the reading program.
 This approach allows for reading achievement while enriching phonics, comprehension, spelling, vocabulary, and writing skills.
 Components of the program are the Journeys basal reader, leveled readers, vocabulary readers, and phonics.

 Readers Theater productions, performed throughout the year for our first grade families, encourage fluency and enrichment in reading.

 D’Nealian Handwriting is the form we use in first grade to prepare our students for cursive writing in second grade.
 Students strengthen their handwriting skills by composing a poem every month, answering writing prompts, and completing exercises in their D’Nealian skills workbook.